JennEYoon/deep-learning/aima4/AIMA_book_notes.md

 Read these first.

 Chp 1 history - very broad.
-chp 2 - Agents definition
+chp 2 - Intelligent Agents
-chp 3 - Agents, problem solving
+chp 3 - Searching, Simple
- - try some code.
-Github solutions exist.

 ### March 3, 2022 Thursday:
 Covered all of chp 2 and 3.